shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-interstitials-ads-on-ios.md

 ---
-title : Show Interstitials Ads on iOS description : This page has instructions and code samples for showing interstitial ads on iOS. ms.custom : ios-sdk ms.date : 10/28/2023
+title : Show Interstitial Ads on iOS description : This page has instructions and code samples for showing interstitial ads on iOS. ms.custom : ios-sdk ms.date : 10/28/2023
 ---

-# Show Interstitials Ads on iOS
+# Show Interstitial Ads on iOS

 This page has instructions and code samples for showing interstitial ads on iOS.